Find out which cards you are eligible for

 Tymit has a representative APR of 22.9% for a single purchase, a credit limit between £500 and £20,000 depending on your circumstances and a 42-day interest-free billing cycle.

-Tymit will be on the Visa network (so there should be no acceptance issues whatsoever) and you’ll be able to pay the monthly bill by debit card, bank transfer or direct debit.
+Tymit is on the Visa network (so there should be no acceptance issues whatsoever) and you’re able to pay the monthly bill by debit card, bank transfer or direct debit.

-Tymit is advertised as a fee-free credit card, and if it delivers what it promises, it looks like it actually will be.
+Tymit is advertised as a fee-free credit card and it looks like it actually is.
 It has no annual fees, no foreign currency transaction fees and it says it won’t charge a late payment fee at the first missed payment; it only will “if there are extraordinary late payments after several notices and alerts have been delivered”.
 This fee will be up to £10 for every late repayment.